katrventura/cnn-debate/README.md

 ## Customization
 You can easily modify the list of `requested_words` to focus on different key terms relevant to your analysis.

+## Improvements
+- Website: D3 graphics are not responsive
+- Text box: text box would work better if the container is fixed